Predicting Choice from Information Costs: Introduction

 Proposition~\ref{prop: dense set of rationalizable SCRs} leaves open the possibility that the approximating SCRs are rationalized via indifference or with a small set of utilities.
 For example, if learning is free, the agent optimally takes all actions with positive probability in all states only if her action does not influence her payoffs.
 In such cases, an analyst may be able to obtain meaningful predictions by ruling out a knife-edge set of utilities or by using other considerations to refine the set of optimal SCRs.
 Theorem~\ref{thm: dense set of uniquely rationalizable SCRs} shows such refinements cannot meaningfully increase the set of restrictions imposed on the agent's behavior by her cost function, provided that this function is strictly increasing in informativeness and the set of feasible information structures is sufficiently flexible.

 The above-mentioned results imply the agent's cost function on its own imposes few restrictions on the agent's behavior in a single menu.
 However, we show the agent's costs can significantly restrict the way the agent behaves \emph{across} menus.
 To make this point, we focus on a novel class of smooth cost functions that we call \emph{iteratively differentiable}.
-An advantage of such cost functions is that one can solve for the agent's optimal SCR given a fixed utility function using a first-order condition (Theorem~\ref{thm: posterior separable approximation characterizes optimality}).
+We prove such cost functions allow one to solve for the agent's optimal SCR given a fixed utility function using a first-order condition (Lemma~\ref{lem: posterior separable approximation characterizes optimality}).
 One can also apply this condition to do the reverse, namely, to solve for the utility functions that make a fixed SCR optimal.
 In Theorem~\ref{thm: cross-choice predictions}, we use the ability to invert utility from choices to show that, for finite-valued iteratively differentiable costs satisfying an infinite-slope condition, one can often use the agent's actions in one menu to pin down her behavior in all submenus.
 Thus, under the theorem's conditions, once the analyst knows the agent's cost of learning, the agent's choice when facing the grand menu is the sole remaining degree of freedom in the agent's behavior.

-The current study delineates the kind of data needed for testing various hypotheses regarding the agent's information-acquisition costs.
-Such tests must rely either on variation in the agent's menu or on direct payoff information, and cannot be based solely on the agent's behavior in a single menu.
-Consistent with this observation, several studies consider the problem of testing whether a dataset consisting of choices and utilities over outcomes (where the latter is either given or inferred) from multiple decision problems is consistent with costly information acquisition, and if so, whether one can use these data to make inferences about the agent's cost of information \citep[e.g.,][]{caplin2015revealed,de2017rationally,caplin2020rational,chambers2020costly,dewan2020estimating,dillenberger2020subjective,lin2022stochastic}.
-By studying the opposite question, namely, how one can use cost information to predict the agent's behavior, our paper shows one cannot hope for a more parsimonious class of tests than those considered by this literature.